 Humans can go without food for a couple of weeks.
 Food may not be your first priority, but considering that you are using many calories on your trek, you will need an adequate amount of emergency food supply to maintain your stability.

 Wilderness survival requires a great deal of preparedness.
 You need to prepare for the worst case scenario and hope it doesn’t happen.
 Be sure you have the right gear with you.
 Learn what would be the proper equipment for your trip.
 Your requirements for a week long backpacking trip will vary greatly from a day trip on the trails.
-You have to be prepared.
 Never go out on a trip without letting someone know where you are going.
 They need to know your route, your destination and the expected return time.
 There are services that will call family and/or friends if you do not return on schedule or within a reasonable time frame.

 - Dave’s Note: To me I think adaptability and mindset are high on the list – right after air.
 To illustrate that point, I have a link to an interesting article on the multiple uses of tampons (don’t worry plugging gunshot wounds is not on the list – that has been discredited)